 "If I pull a random loan file, can you reconstruct the decision lifecycle right now?"

 This is the audit trail test.
-The file should show document receipt, extraction, human review, overrides, policy flags, memo authorship, approval, and any later changes.
-Not in three different systems that need manual stitching.
-In a form that a reviewer can follow live.
+The file should show document receipt, extraction, human review, overrides, flags, memo authorship, approval, and any later changes.
+Not in four systems that require manual stitching.
+In a form a reviewer can follow live.
 If your answer depends on waiting for IT to export logs, the lifecycle is not actually examiner-ready.

 Question 4